knaxus/private-io/README.md

 - Clone the repo
 - `npm install` : To install all the packages
-- `npm start` : To start the server
+- `npm run dev` : To start the app in dev mode and go to [http://localhost:3000](http://localhost:3000)

 ### For Devs